 Property, plant and equipment is stated at cost less accumulated depreciation and amortization.
-Depreciation is provided on a straight-line method over the following estimated useful lives of the assets:

-Machinery and equipment 1 to 5 years
+Depreciation is provided on a straight-line method over the following estimated useful lives of the assets.
+Machinery and equipment, computer equipment and software, and furniture and fixtures are depreciated over 1 to 5 years.

-Computer equipment and software 1 to 3 years

-Furniture and fixtures 1 to 5 years